birbattac/KeyOverlay-birb-edit-/README.md

 windowPosX, windowPosY - Use to change the position of the overlay

 keySize - Changes the size of the key (excluding border).

+keyPressShrinkMult - Changes how much smaller the keys get on press

 barSpeed - Adjusts the speed at which the bars are travelling upwards.